 We use cookies to ensure that you get the best experience on our website.
 Click here to learn more.
 Got it

-Almost all iOS updates released by Apple bring exciting new features and bug fixes that not only improve the iPhone performance but also enhance the user experience.
+Almost all iOS updates released by Apple bring exciting new features and bug fixes that improve iPhone performance and enhance the user experience.
 However, the update process itself doesn’t always run smoothly.

-Several reasons could lead to the iOS update stuck on resume download error.
-One main cause is unstable network conditions.
-When the internet connection gets interrupted during the downloading session, then the process will automatically halt and it’s hard to resume the download.
+• Unstable network condition: When the internet connection gets interrupted during the downloading process, the process will automatically halt, and it’s hard to resume the download.

-How to Fix iOS 16 Stuck On Resume Download
+How to Fix iOS 17 Stuck on Resume Download?

-An unstable network is often the main culprit behind iOS 16 stuck on resume download.
-If your internet connection gets interrupted in the middle of an update download, then the update process/session will automatically pause.
-A weak or fluctuating internet connection could also cause this to happen.
-The update process usually resumes once your internet connection gets better, but sometimes it may fail to do so.
+An unstable network is often the main culprit behind iOS 17 stuck on resume download issue.
+If your internet connection gets interrupted in the middle of an update download, the update process/session will automatically pause.
+A weak or fluctuating internet connection could also cause this issue.
+The update process usually resumes when your internet connection gets better, but sometimes, it may fail to do so.

-One way you can surely know that the update has halted due to your internet connection is when the Resume Download option on your phone’s update screen is grayed out.
-This shows there’s a problem with your internet connection.
-Fortunately, there are several fixes you can implement to improve or rectify your network conditions.
+One way you can know that the update has halted due to the internet connection is when the Resume Download option on the update screen is grayed out.
+This shows there’s a problem with the internet connection.
+Fortunately, there are several ways you can imply to improve or rectify the network conditions.

-• You can start by first resetting your Wi-Fi connection.
+• You can start by first resetting the Wi-Fi connection.
 Turn off your iPhone’s Wi-Fi and turn it back on again.

-• Secondly, you can perform a quick soft reset.
+• Secondly, perform a quick soft reset.
 Simply restart your iPhone.

 • The third method you can try is turning on and off the Airplane Mode from the Control Center of your iPhone.
 This will help restore your connections.

-• You can as well reset all your iPhone network settings which will clear out any underlying connectivity issues.
+• You can also reset all network settings, which will clear out any underlying connectivity issues.

 • Finally, try resetting or restarting your router.

-The iOS update can stop downloading midway or when almost done if your iPhone runs low on storage.
+The iOS update may stop downloading midway when your iPhone runs low on storage.
 Usually, iPhone will inform you of the size of the file before it starts the update download.
 The actual size of these iOS updates often tends to range between 1.5GB and 2GB.
 However, it normally takes twice that size (storage space) for the update to be downloaded and get installed.

 iphone storage